nablarch/nablarch-document/en/examples/11/index.rst

 the following tests can be performed for special and complex test cases.

 * Perform a test that needs to dynamically change the content of the response message according to the content of the request message.
-* Perform an abnormal system test by intentionally delaying the response time to cause a timeout.
+* Perform an abnormal pattern test by intentionally delaying the response time to cause a timeout.

 Capable of sending request messages in multiple threads (message sending)